-- Bolting your safe to the ground will also almost completely keep this from happening.
+- Bolting your safe to the ground (with a kit kinda like this one) will also almost completely keep this from happening.
 It is really difficult to get leverage on a door when it is standing up, so the easiest way to make this work is to get the safe down on its back, and attack from the top.

 - If you bolt your safe to the ground, they won’t be able to tip it over.
 Can’t bolt your safe to the ground?
-Maybe try keeping the safe in a closet, where it is more difficult to tip it over.
+Maybe try keeping the safe in a closet (here are some safes that will fit), where it is more difficult to tip it over.